 Use A Fine Tablecloth

 Your fabric options include organza, silk, and even upscale cotton.
-Try to avoid vinyl covers, as they won’t create the type of look you’re going for.
+Avoid vinyl covers, as they won’t create the type of look you’re going for.

-Depending on your personal tastes, you may opt for a single-colored tablecloth or a multicolored one with patterns.
-This tablecloth on Instagram encompasses many patterns, and it adds a wild look to the dining room.
+Depending on your tastes, you may opt for a single-colored tablecloth or a multicolored one with patterns.
+This tablecloth encompasses many patterns, adding a wild look to the dining room.

-Simpler patterns with brighter colors are another way to make a statement in your dining room, like this example shows.
+Simpler patterns with brighter colors are another way to make a statement in your dining room, as this example shows.

 With Candles, Pillars, And/Or Vases